vuejs/vue-test-utils/docs/en/guides/testing-SFCs-with-karma.md

 }
 ```

 Now update the karma.conf.js file to use coverage.
-Add `coverage` to the reporters array, and add a coverageReporters field:
+Add `coverage` to the reporters array, and add a coverageReporter field:

 ```js
 // karma.conf.js